Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset: Discussion

 \item \citet{minimization-boolean-complexity-incontext} showed that LLMs can be biased toward logically simpler concepts when performing concept learning tasks.

 \end{itemize}

 Based on the two observations above, we hypothesize that downward monotone concepts can be considered more logically complex than upward monotone ones in LLM concept learning because of the hidden negation operator.
-And certain LLMs may perform worse on downward monotone concepts since they are biased toward logically simpler concepts, such as their upward monotone counterparts.
+And similar to humans, certain LLMs perform worse on downward monotone concepts since they are biased toward logically simpler concepts, such as their upward monotone counterparts.

-To summarize, we show that certain LLMs can be biased toward upward monotonicity in concept learning tasks.
-We also demonstrate the concept learning framework is a promising way to uncover implicit bias in LLMs that is otherwise difficult to detect.
-We hope this work will inspire new inquiries into uncovering hidden biases in language models.